 Recognize that losses are part of the journey, and they provide learning opportunities.
 You must always be open to taking lessons from the market as you improve as a trader.

 Overconfidence bias can be a dangerous pitfall in the trading world, leading individuals to believe they have superior knowledge compared to others.
 If you let your success go to your head, it can cause you to make hasty, ill-informed decisions.
 To avoid falling into this trap, you should consistently self-reflect and challenge your beliefs.
-As we have said, it’s also useful to keep a trading journal, documenting decisions and outcomes, which can highlight the times you were overconfident.
+As I've said, it’s also useful to keep a trading journal, documenting decisions and outcomes, which can highlight the times you were overconfident.

 Emotions can heavily influence decision-making.
 Without proper psychological discipline, traders might make impulsive decisions based on fear or greed, which can result in significant losses.
 Proper understanding and management of your own psychology can lead to more rational decisions and, potentially, better trading outcomes.